powsybl/powsybl-entsoe/docs/flow_decomposition/algorithm-description.md

 ![Losses compensation on lines](/_static/img/flow_decomposition/lossesCompensationOnLine.svg)

-A special treatment is done on tie lines, where instead of compensating the losses on the sending terminal, losses are compensated at both sides proportionally to the resistance of each half line.
+A special treatment is done on tie lines, where instead of compensating the losses on the sending terminal, losses are compensated at both sides.
+Losses are calculated for each half line individually by adding its terminal and boundary flows.
+If the half lines have no shunt susceptance, this corresponds to split tie line losses proportionally to the resistance of each half line.

 ![Losses compensation on tie lines](/_static/img/flow_decomposition/lossesCompensationOnTieLine.svg)